-Sensitive Natural Communities: Communities of plants and wildlife interacting in the same ecosystem whose extent has been much reduced in the state and which are locally rare.
+Sensitive natural communities: Communities of plants and wildlife interacting in the same ecosystem whose extent has been much reduced in the state and which are locally rare.

-Sensitive Receiver: Noise-sensitive locations where increased annoyance can occur, such as residences, schools, hotels/motels, medical facilities, or other vibration-sensitive receivers.
+Sensitive receiver: Noise-sensitive or vibration-sensitive locations where increased annoyance can occur, such as residences, schools, hotels/motels, or medical facilities.

-Sensitive Receptors: Locations considered more sensitive to adverse effects from air pollution (e.g., residences; preschools and kindergarten through grade 12 schools; daycare centers; health-care facilities such as hospitals, retirement homes, and nursing homes; and parks and/or playgrounds).
+Sensitive receptors: Locations considered more sensitive to adverse effects from air pollution (e.g., residences; preschools and kindergarten through grade 12 schools; daycare centers; health-care facilities such as hospitals, retirement homes, and nursing homes; and parks and/or playgrounds).

-Sensitivity Analysis: An analysis that assesses how sensitive the outcomes predicted by modeling are to changes in different model inputs (assumptions or variables).
+Sensitivity analysis: An analysis that assesses how sensitive the outcomes predicted by modeling are to changes in different model inputs (assumptions or variables).

 Service: The portion of the electrical, gas, water, or sewer system that connects a customer, usually at the meter location, to the utility distribution or supply system.
+Also refers to passenger transportation provided by transit and other carrier operations.

-Shadow Impact: A shadow impact ranking would be high if a new (not existing) elevated structure were within 75 feet (23 meters) of residential or open space, natural areas, or parkland.
+Shadow impact: A shadow impact ranking would be high if a new (not existing) elevated structure were within 75 feet (23 meters) of residential or open space, natural areas, or parkland.

-Shared Right-of-Way: An HST alignment where HSTs operate in proximity to other transportation systems, including conventional passenger railroads and freight railroads, without sharing tracks.
+Shared right-of-way: An HSR alignment where HSR operates in proximity to and within the existing operating rights-of-way of other transportation systems, including conventional passenger railroads or freight railroads, without sharing tracks.
 Also includes highways.

-Shared Use Corridor: A segment along the HST alignment where high-speed trains operate on exclusive tracks located along rail corridors or rights-of-way where conventional passenger and freight railroads operate.
+Shared use corridor: A segment along the HSR alignment where high-speed trains operate on exclusive tracks located along rail corridors proximate to existing rights-of-way where conventional passenger and freight railroads currently operate.

-Shared Use Track: Segment along the HST alignment where HSTs operate with other passenger railroads (i.e., Caltrain, MetroLink, and Amtrak), on the same track.
+Shared use track: A segment along the HSR alignment where HSR operates with other passenger railroads (i.e., Caltrain, MetroLink, and Amtrak), on the same track.